Section Items

 Gain experience and income while earning college credit!

-Steps to secure field experience:
+Steps to secure a field experience

 1. Determine requirements for class.

-6. Create a cover letter that includes the following information:
+5. Create a cover letter that includes:

 • Introduction